-The Staunton Harold Estate is a traditional country estate of some 2000 acres centered on the great Georgian mansion, Staunton Harold Hall.
-Family run and ‘hands on’ in its management style, the estate has embraced modern uses for its diverse assets.
+The Staunton Harold Estate is a traditional country estate of some 2000 acres, centred on the great Georgian mansion, Staunton Harold Hall.
+Family run, and ‘hands on’ in its management style, the estate has embraced modern uses for its diverse assets.

 The Hall itself became a family home again in 2003, after fifty years of institutional use.
 With some eighty three rooms, the main building easily accommodates three generations of our family.
 Son-in-law, Tony Cantrill, has taken over the West Wing, now converted into high quality managed offices and conference facilities, known as LION COURT.

 The suite of fine ‘State Rooms’ on the east and north front lend themselves to large functions, and here we host weddings and other events up to twelve times a year.

 Our family’s involvement with Staunton Harold began in 1955, when we purchased the three farms at the core of the estate.
 These included the large Georgian stable block, which stood abandoned and ruinous.
 We put it in good repair, and in 1974 began its conversion to craft workshops and studios.
 Now known as the FERRERS CENTRE FOR ARTS AND CRAFTS this is a true ‘making’ centre with some eighteen businesses covering a range of disciplines.
 Most of our land is let to local farmers, but the four hundred acres of woodland we manage ourselves with a forestry team based at our estate sawmill.
 From here we sell firewood through the TEN MILE TIMBER COMPANY, and sawn material, mainly oak and larch, through Staunton Hardwoods, cut to customers’ requirements.